 A Message from the Vice Chancellor

-We are actively working on the renovation of two iconic landmarks on the TTU campus – Weeks Hall and the Dairy Barn.
-We continue work on the $99 million Lubbock Education, Research and Technology + West expansion project at TTUHSC Lubbock, the largest capital project since the campus was founded.
-At ASU, we are beginning work on the Mayer Museum, and at TTUHSC El Paso we are continuing construction of the Medical Science Building II and developing the facility needs for the future Woody L. Hunt School of Dental Medicine.
+We are actively working on the renovation of two iconic historical landmarks on the TTU campus – Weeks Hall and the Dairy Barn.
+Weeks Hall will be completed next summer, and the Dairy Barn project will begin in November.
+We are nearing completion on the $99 million Lubbock Education, Research and Technology + West expansion project at TTUHSC Lubbock, which is the largest capital project since the campus was founded.
+Construction continues on Angelo State University’s Mayer Museum, as well as the Medical Science Building II on the TTUHSC El Paso campus.
+In addition, in El Paso, we are developing the facility needs for the future Woody L. Hunt School of Dental Medicine

-It is a busy, historical and exciting time for FP&C. We are privileged to be a part of the remarkable growth taking place in the TTU System, and we look forward to working with our stakeholders and partners on our numerous capital projects to ensure our institutions continue to be on the leading edge of higher education, research and service.
+It is a busy, historic, and exciting time for FP&C. We are privileged to be a part of the remarkable growth taking place in the TTU System!
+We look forward to working with our stakeholders and partners on numerous capital projects to ensure our institutions continue to be on the leading edge of higher education, research and service.

 From Here, It’s Possible!